dex-it/dex-common/src/Dex.DistributedCache/README.md

 ```

 It is possible to invalidate cache using middleware.
-To do this, an empty special header must be added to the request: InvalidateCacheByUserDependencyType.
+To do this, an empty special header must be added to the request: ForceInvalidateCacheByUser.
 ```csharp
 app.UseInvalidateCacheByUserMiddleware();
 ```